 Rocker: Rockerzine is all about getting older and still rocking.
 By what you do and how you’ve lived your life, you provide a good model for people.
 You’re not some huge fucking rock star sell-out: you just do what you do and you do it really authentically.
 How do you stay true to being a punk rocker?

 Watt: A lot of the stuff I do is the way I did it back then.
 I still jam econo.
 Tour in a boat, a van,…when I do my tours with my guys.
 Things are a little different, but you stay true to the ethic, which means give ‘em your best, play your best, and don’t take anything for granted.
 None of that rock star crap.
 We got into punk to be against that.
 Why should I turn into that?
-So I’ve always fought against that kind of sense of importance, or sense of entitlement, like people owe you.
-Fuck, people work all week to come see you play.
-I think maybe YOU owe THEM, and give it the best you’ve got.
+So I’ve always fought against that kind of sense of importance, or sense of entitlement, like people, owe you.
+Fuck, people work all week to come to see you play.
+I think maybe YOU owe THEM and give it the best you’ve got.

 I try not to be an “I Love Lucy” rerun so I try new stuff.
 There’s this thing people say: “Oh, yeah, I was from the old days.”
 No, you’re just lucky you didn’t die yet.

 I don’t think just because you were born before someone else it makes you better than them.
 Them being younger don’t mean they’re lamer.
 Let’s bring it all on and make an interesting trip out of it instead of this stuff about hierarchy and “better than” and “lamer than” because you know what?
 That young man, he’s gonna have his own ‘back in the day.’
 You get too much of that ‘back in the day’ and a young person can’t teach you anything stuff.
 You think you’ve known it all and you quit.
 I think when you quit learning you quit living.
 You become kind of a mummy or something.